Fieldwork

 Project Description:

-Join Archaeologist and National Geographic Explorer Gabriel Prieto to conserve priceless ritual artifacts in Peru
+Join Archaeologist and National Geographic Explorer Gabriel Prieto to excavate at the UNESCO World Heritage Site of Chan Chan, Peru!

 Dr. Prieto himself hails from Huanchaco where he has conducted excavations and studied the lives and ritualized human violence of the ancient cultures of the Chimú and Moche people who lived in and around Huanchaco from 1100 BC to AD 650.